 Why Peripheral Neuropathy Tends to Persist

 Peripheral neuropathy refers to damage or dysfunction of the nerves outside the brain and spinal cord.
 Because those nerves are responsible for transmitting sensory information, coordinating movement, and regulating automatic functions, the symptoms can vary considerably depending on which nerves are affected and how severely.
+MedlinePlus groups these conditions under peripheral nerve disorders, and the variety it describes is part of why two people with "neuropathy" can have very different experiences.

 The most common underlying causes include diabetes, nutritional deficiencies, repetitive compression, circulatory problems, and systemic inflammation.
 In many cases, more than one factor is contributing simultaneously.
 That overlap is part of why neuropathy is difficult to address with a single approach.